Zorgonatis/comfyui-manual-metadata/README.md

+# Fair warning, this is AI slop and does not work.

 # ComfyUI Manual Metadata Plugin

 A ComfyUI plugin that allows manual input and override of image metadata including prompts, seed, scheduler, steps, model name, and other relevant generation parameters.